-Brewster House is a historic Freeport, Maine Inn, with a charming history of a family dating back to the Mayflower pilgrims.
+Brewster House Bed & Breakfast is a historic Freeport inn, with a charming history of a family dating back to the Mayflower pilgrims, now offering lodging for your vacation on the Maine coast.

 Jarvis Adelbert Brewster built the house in 1888.
 He was born October 30, 1861 in Lincolnville (just north of Camden), Maine.
 He moved to Freeport in approximately 1887, following his marriage to Fannie Adams, the daughter of Captain Israel Adams, of Lincolnville.
 Brewster was a local businessman and the owner of J. A. Brewster, General Merchandise, and a “Dealer in Hardware, Stoves, Crockery, Groceries, Lime, Cement, Paints, Oils, etc.” (as his store invoices of the 1890’s recite).
 His store was located on the block where L. L. Bean stands today.